-How do we go from a comprised, weak conscience to a defiled,
+How do we go from a compromised, weak conscience to a defiled,

 contaminated conscience?